 If you’re seeking bars and breweries, neighborhood favorite Roanoke Park Place is one of Seattle’s oldest bars and Mammoth is a popular option for craft beer and delicious sandwiches.

-If the outdoors are your calling, this area gives you easy access to Interlaken Park, Roanoke Park, and Boren Park.
+Additionally, if the outdoors are your calling, you’re in the right place.
+This area gives you easy access to Interlaken Park, Roanoke Park, and Boren Park.
 Many residents also walk or run along the lake’s shore and embrace one of Seattle’s many ways to get on the water!

 *Featured image by Tony Webster via Wikimedia